 Another easy way to test your sump pump is to pour water in!
 Take a five-gallon bucket of water and slowly (about the rate rain water might enter) pour the water in until the float triggers your pump to activate.
 Hopefully you are watching the water level drop and the pump successfully shut back off when your float drops back below the shutoff level.
 You should also remove the lid (if it has one) and use a flashlight to check if the sump is clean and the pump inlet screens are not plugged.

 Sump pumps generally last about five to seven years before needing replaced.
 Homeowners should test their pump’s operation every month or two.
-Then, if you feel the pump is not operating as it should, you can contact a licensed plumber, Carter’s My Plumber, to check it out and replace it if necessary.
+Then, if you feel the pump is not operating as it should, you can contact a licensed plumber, to check it out and replace the sump pump it if necessary.